-This school is an overview of community ecology for interdisciplinary theoreticians, in particular physicists and applied mathematicians.
+This school is an overview of community ecology for interdisciplinary theoreticians, from physics or adjacent fields, who are interested in discovering this field or acquiring a more unified perspective on it.

 Community ecology is the study of biological systems at levels of organization higher than the species or population.
-It investigates how diverse populations coexist and interact, the emergence and persistence of collectives and networks, and the causes and consequences of their composition and their biodiversity.
+It investigates how populations interact, the emergence and persistence of collectives and networks, and the causes and consequences of their composition and their biodiversity.

-Our goal is to use the language of dynamics and probabilities to offer a theoretical perspective on the unity and diversity of questions and insights in this field.
+Our aim is to use the language of dynamics and probabilities to offer a theoretical perspective on the unity and diversity of questions and insights in this field.

 Why this school?

-For many interdisciplinary researchers and mathematical modelers, contributing to human understanding of biodiversity and ecosystems is an increasingly common interest and concern.
+For many interdisciplinary researchers and mathematical modelers, contributing to human understanding of biodiversity and ecosystems is a growing interest and concern.

 However, ecology is a highly empirical and fragmented discipline, and it is challenging to find a good entry point from other fields.
 Existing textbooks offer inside views of the discipline, e.g. lists of focal topics and applications, but the intuitions that have shaped it are often implicit.
 It may take years for an outside viewer to form a coherent picture of how to connect these puzzle pieces, why different perspectives coexist, and especially which questions are worth asking, i.e. where meaningful mathematical and theoretical advances can truly be contributed.